-WRIT 100 - Writing Seminar 0 credits
+WRIT 100 - Writing Seminar 0 Credits

 This course is a non-credit course that is open to all students at the Philadelphia Campus.
 This course is designed to assist students in developing strategies for accessing their thoughts and conveying them through analytical and reason-based essay writing.
-It provides students with a tool kit which each can adapt to his/her specific needs to improve his/her writing.
+It provides students with a tool kit which each can adapt to their specific needs to improve their writing.
 Students will also critique analytical writing for clarity and adherence to APA style.
-Fee \$500.00.
+Fee \$500.00